 - Give your children time to speak up for themselves when an adult talks to them

-- Role-play how to join in a game: pretend you are part of a group of kids playing and show your child how to join in by saying, What are you playing?
-How can I join the game? rather than, Can I play with you? which can result in a, "no" reply.
+- Role-play how to join in a game.
+Pretend you are part of a group of kids playing and show your child how to join in by saying, What are you playing?
+How do I join the game? rather than, Can I play with you? which can result in a, “no” reply.

 - Some kids will call your child names, will hit your child, and will be pushy with your child.
-Don't convey to your children that they are being bullied, rather explain to them that there are children who have not learned how to behave with others.
-Role-play things to say and how to say them so your child will feel empowered, rather than feel like a victim.
+Don’t convey to your children that they are being bullied, rather explain to them that there are children who have not learned how to behave with other kids.
+Role-play things to say, and how to say them, so your child will feel empowered, rather than feel like a victim.

 - Role-play the power of “I” statements spoken loudly and firmly.
 “I do not like it when you hit.
 Stop it now.”
 “I will share the blocks and give you a turn soon but you will have to wait.”
 Also role play how to get adult help if the other child will not listen.

 Speak enthusiastically to your child about how they will make friends and do well at school.
 If you had unpleasant school experiences, dont assume your child will follow in your footsteps and don’t let your past affect what you tell your child about school.